Hippocampus anatomy: Hippocampal cells and layers

-Hippocampus proper

-The hippocampus proper is composed of a number of subfields.
-Though terminology varies among authors, the terms most frequently used are dentate gyrus and the cornu ammonis (literally "Ammon's horn", abbreviated CA).
-The dentate gyrus contains the fascia dentata and the hilus, while the CA is differentiated into subfields CA1, CA2, CA3, and CA4.
+The hippocampus is sometimes called the hippocampus proper and just includes the CA subfields (cornu Ammonis 1-4).
+The hippocampus, dentate gyrus, and other subfields make up the hippocampal formation.
+The dentate gyrus contains the fascia dentata and the hilus.
+The CA is differentiated into subfields CA1, CA2, CA3, and CA4.
+CA4 is often not referred to since it has been shown to be the deep, polymorphic layer of the dentate gyrus.

-However, the region known as CA4 is in fact the "deep, polymorphic layer of the dentate gyrus" (as clarified by Theodor Blackstad (1956) and by David Amaral (1978)).

-Cut in cross section, the hippocampus is a C-shaped structure that resembles a ram's horns.
-The name cornu ammonis refers to the Egyptian deity Amun, who has the head of a ram.
-The horned appearance of the hippocampus is caused by cell density differentials and varying degrees of neuronal fibers.
+Differences in the thickness of the layers is caused by differences in cell densities, and numbers of axons.

 In rodents, the hippocampus is positioned so that, roughly, one end is near the top of the head (the dorsal or septal end) and one end near the bottom of the head (the ventral or temporal end).
 As shown in the figure, the structure itself is curved and subfields or regions are defined along the curve, from CA4 through CA1 (only CA3 and CA1 are labeled).
 The CA regions are also structured depthwise in clearly defined strata (or layers):